DZD-eV-Diabetes-Research/redcap-docker/REDCAP_UPGRADE.md

 #### Interactive wizard

-The easiest way to upgrade is to call `redcap-upgrade` with **no arguments**.
+The easiest way to upgrade.
+Call `redcap-upgrade` with no arguments while attached to a terminal:
-If stdin is a terminal, the wizard starts automatically:

 ```bash
 docker compose exec -it redcap redcap-upgrade
 ```

-The wizard will fetch available versions from the REDCap community portal (no credentials needed for the version list) and show them grouped by release branch:
+The wizard fetches the available versions list (no credentials needed for that part) and walks you through the rest:

 ```
 === REDCap Upgrade Wizard ===